reimerp/iot-env/README.md

 2. ookla speed test

 speedtest.sh (hourly timer on pi)

 Simply calls the speedtest cli (json output) and pipes output to mosquitto_pub.
 Again netrc is used for mqtt password, but now called from a bash script.
 Data is sent with QOS 1 to store data when my TIG stack is unavailable (laptop sleeps)

-3. mosquitto

-plain service on pi
+3. mosquitto (plain service on pi)

-- currently out of scope -
+- currently out of scope

 4. TIG